Flowing maps to minimal surfaces: Introduction

 A modified bubbling analysis together with Mumford's compactness theorem then tells us that after passing to a subsequence and pulling back by a sequence of orientation-preserving diffeomorphisms, the metrics $g(t_i)$ will converge to a limiting hyperbolic metric and the maps $u(t_i)$ converge to a finite energy conformal harmonic map $u_\infty$ (with respect to this limiting metric) away from a finite number of points in $M$.
 After applying Sacks-Uhlenbeck's removable singularity theorem, we will see that $u_\infty$ is the branched minimal immersion that we seek.

 This paper is organised as follows.
 In Section \ref{poincare} we state and prove an elliptic estimate for quadratic differentials which will be applied later to the Hopf differential.
 In Section \ref{asymp_anal} we describe the asymptotic behaviour of our flow in the noncollapsing case that the length of the shortest closed geodesic in the domain remains bounded below by some uniform positive constant.
 In Section \ref{SYpf} we show that when the initial map is incompressible, then we can be sure that the flow will collapse neither at finite nor infinite time.
 In Appendix \ref{reformulation} we explain how the flow can be reformulated essentially as a flow of pairs $(u,\Gamma)$ where $\Gamma$ is a group of isometries of the universal cover of the domain, and $u$ is a map from that universal cover which is invariant under the action of $\Gamma$.
 This viewpoint allows us in particular to connect our work with earlier work of Ding-Li-Liu \cite{DLL} in the genus 1 case.

-In future work \cite{RTZ} we will analyse the behaviour of our flow in the general compressible case, in particular giving a description of the asymptotics also in the case that the metrics degenerate in moduli space as $t\to \infty$.
+Since this paper first appeared in 2012, there have been a number of developments concerning the flow we introduce here.
+In \cite{RTZ}, the authors together with Miaomiao Zhu gave a description of the asymptotics of the flow in the case that the domain surface degenerates at infinite time, and this was refined together with Tobias Huxol in \cite{HRT}.
+The simplest way of developing this theory is via a new Poincar\'e inequality for quadratic differentials that is proved in \cite{RT-2}, which extends Lemma 2.1 to arbitrarily degenerate surfaces.
+The asymptotic analysis in \cite{RTZ} assumes that the domain surface does not degenerate in finite time, and this hypothesis is established in \cite{THMF_negcurv} in the case that the target $(N,G)$ has nonpositive sectional curvature.

 \emph{Acknowledgements:} Thanks to Mario Micallef for his insightful remarks, Sebastian Helmensdorfer for discussions about \cite{DLL}, and Miaomiao Zhu and Saul Schleimer for comments.
 Both authors were supported by The Leverhulme Trust.